Alignment (Dungeons & Dragons): Chaotic good

 A chaotic good character does whatever is necessary to bring about change for the better, disdains bureaucratic organizations that get in the way of social improvement, and places a high value on personal freedom, not only for oneself but for others as well.
 Chaotic good characters usually intend to do the right thing, but their methods are generally disorganized and often out of sync with the rest of society.
 Examples of this alignment include copper dragons, many elves, and unicorns.

 Lawful neutral

-A lawful neutral character typically believes strongly in lawful concepts such as honor, order, rules, and tradition, but often follows a personal code in addition to, or even in preference to, one set down by a benevolent authority.
+A lawful neutral character believes strongly in lawful concepts such as order, law, rules, tradition, or a personal code, and adheres strictly to these principles in their actions.
+The character may limit themselves to aligning their own behaviour with these principles, or they may seek to promote order in the world in general.
 Examples of this alignment include a soldier who always follows orders, a judge or enforcer who adheres mercilessly to the letter of the law, a disciplined monk, and some wizards.